 At night, Kalle Juriska and Aarne Vaik see them as small glowing dots on the horizon: the ships of the Russian "shadow fleet".
 The two men live in the village of Kesmu on the Estonian northern coast and go ashore almost every day to watch the dark shadows drifting across the Baltic Sea.
 They appeared suddenly a few years ago, the Estonians tell ARD.

-The sight worries them because the cargo ships make them feel the war in Ukraine very close.
-"It's worrying because something could happen at any moment," Juriska tells the German public-law media.
+The sight disturbs them because the cargo ships make them feel the war in Ukraine very close.
+"It's worrying because something could happen at any moment," Juriska told the German public-law media.

 "We realized that these are Putin's oil tankers"

 Vaik is the director of the maritime museum right on the coast.
 He has lived in Kesmu for 30 years and has always been interested in shipping.
-Juriska, on the other hand, was a long-time sea captain.
+Juriska, on the other hand, was a sea captain for a long time.
+The two were very puzzled when they first saw the suspicious silhouettes on the horizon, recalls Juriska.
+"We looked into the matter and realized that these are Putin's oil tankers", he says.

 A thousand ships "in the shadow"

-It is believed that up to a thousand ships from the Russian "shadow fleet" traveled through the Baltic Sea last year - under exotic, frequently changing flags.
+It is believed that up to a thousand ships from the Russian "shadow fleet" have been sailing through the Baltic Sea last year - under exotic, often changing flags.
 Their owners want to remain hidden, ARD further points out.

-Kov is adamant that the Russian "shadow fleet" has grown a lot since the start of the war in Ukraine.
+Kov is adamant that the Russian "shadow fleet" has grown significantly since the start of the war in Ukraine.
 Despite EU sanctions, Russia continues to export oil, for example to China and India.

 But tankers are time bombs.
 "The biggest problem is the environmental hazards", says Kov.
-"These ships are old, they are not maintained and leaks are a common occurrence", adds the Estonian expert.
+"These ships are old, poorly maintained and leaks are common", adds the Estonian expert.

-On Friday, one such tanker was found off the coast of the island of Rügen - completely uncontrollable.
+On Friday, one such tanker was discovered off the coast of the island of Rügen - completely uncontrollable.
 The ship, loaded with 99,000 tons of oil, is most likely from the Russian "shadow fleet".
-For the time being, the tanker named "Eventin" is anchored about five kilometers from the coast, after being brought there by two tugboats.
-The ship flies under the flag of Panama and will remain there until a further decision is made.
+For now, the tanker named "Eventin" is anchored about five kilometers from the coast, after being brought there by two tugboats.
+The ship flies the flag of Panama and will remain there until a further decision is made.
 It is not yet clear when and where it will be repaired, what will happen to its cargo and the 24-member crew.

 They are also used for sabotage

 In addition, ships are increasingly being used to sabotage critical infrastructure.
-This was the case, for example, with the damaged "Estlink 2" power line between Finland and Estonia in the days around Christmas.
-Finland exports electricity to the Baltic state via it, and the interrupted supplies have led to new, higher electricity prices for consumers.
+This was the case, for example, with the damage to the "Estlink 2" power line between Finland and Estonia around Christmas.
+Finland exports electricity to the Baltic state via it, and the interrupted supplies led to new, higher electricity prices for consumers.

-Finnish investigators reacted immediately and stopped a ship that was allegedly near the cable when it was damaged - the "Eagle S".
-The tanker was flying the flag of the Cook Islands, but authorities are certain that it belongs to the "shadow fleet" and damaged the cable with its anchor, which was dragged along the bottom for more than 100 kilometers.
+Finnish investigators reacted immediately and stopped a ship that was allegedly in the vicinity of the cable when it was damaged - the "Eagle S".
+The tanker sailed under the flag of the Cook Islands, but the authorities are certain that it belonged to the "shadow fleet" and damaged the cable with its anchor, which was dragged along the seabed for more than 100 kilometers.

-Marek Kov tells ARD that this was done intentionally, as it is impossible for the ship's captain not to have noticed.
+Marek Kov told ARD that this was done intentionally, as it was impossible for the ship's captain not to notice.
 Eight crew members of the detained Russian ship are suspected of sabotage.

 Europe is particularly vulnerable in the Baltic Sea